timsvoice/supplementary-buttons-anki/readme.md

 * a **definition list** button (shortcut <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>D</kbd>):

-    <dl><dt>definition term</dt><dd>definition data</dd>
+    <dl><dt>definition term</dt><dd>definition description</dd>

-    To use this function, select the text you want to be the definition data, click the button and change the header for the definition term.
+    Upon clicking the button, a popup will appear where you can enter your terms and descriptions.

 * a **list** button (shortcut <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>3</kbd>):

     header | header
     --- | ---
     content | content

+    You can select the number of columns and rows.

 The buttons can be enabled or disabled individually in *Tools > Supplementary buttons add-on (options)*, so feel free to disable the buttons you don't use.